konnov/protocols-made-fun/_posts/2024-09-12-zksync-governance.md

 the corresponding invariant that must be violated if the vulnerability exists in the system or it must be held if the reported vulnerability was a false positive.
 Then we changed the specification as needed to make the system hold all invariants.
-For instance, consider the following vulnerability.
+For instance, consider the following report:

 > Emergency upgrades can be replayed infinite times on L1
 >